Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Let it cool down entirely if you’ve prepared a homemade pizza sauce using natural ingredients and no preservatives.

 Meanwhile, prepare your glass jar with an airtight lid.
-Make sure to wash the jar and dry it thoroughly before adding sauce to it.
+Ensure to wash the jar and dry it thoroughly before adding the sauce.
 A single droplet of water may ruin your delicious sauce.
 So, be very careful.

 Once the jar is nice and dry: